 Yes!
 Our applicants come to us from all walks of life: college students, working parents, church leaders, grandparents, laypeople, religious sisters, priests, and Christians from various denominations.
 Although we teach all content with fidelity to the Catholic faith, we honor and welcome all Christians and disciples from all denominations who are passionate about Jesus and growing in the supernatural to apply and continue their walk with us!

 What is the cost of tuition?

-The tuition for the upcoming school year is $230 per quarter (with a discount if you pay by the year) and includes admission to the Encounter Conference.
+The tuition for the upcoming school year is $250 per quarter (with a discount if you pay by the year).
 Required books and Mission Trips cost extra.

 What is the refund policy?

 In the event that a student pays the annual tuition option and withdraws from school for whatever reason, they may receive a prorated refund figured by calculating the remaining classes of the school minus a withdrawal fee ($50).
 The $100.00 deposit to hold the spot for new students is non-refundable.